How To Write the “About Me” Section of Your Resume?

 What is the About Me Section?

 The about me section is a short paragraph that describes your character and highlights your strengths and accomplishments.
-It’s essentially an opportunity to introduce yourself in a way that summarises your entire resume.
+It’s essentially an opportunity to talk about yourself in a resume.
+One that summarises your entire document.

-Sometimes the about me section is referred to as a personal profile, the introduction section, personal objective, or a profile statement.
+Sometimes the about me section in a resume is referred to as a personal profile, the introduction section, personal objective, or a profile statement.
 They all refer to the same short paragraph that appears at the top beneath your name though.

 The primary purpose of the profile section is to grab your readers’ attention in 5 sentences or less before they get too sucked into the nitty-gritties of your resume.